top of page

 “The Local Economic Impact of International Students: Evidence from US Commuting Zones” [PDF]

-Abstract: This paper studies the economic impact of international students on local labor markets and establishments in the United States.
-Identification rests on a shift-share instrumental variable estimation strategy that exploits plausibly exogenous variation in the outflows of students across countries of origin to other top English-speaking destinations.
-I find that one additional student per thousand residents increases the employment-to-population ratio by 0.36 percentage points and average hourly wages by 1.06 percent.
-Consistent with theories with heterogeneous firms, local demand shocks induced by an increase in enrollment also result in substantial within-industry reallocations of labor toward potentially more productive establishments, particularly in the non-tradable sector.
-These findings thus highlight important economic benefits from international students in the form of increases in local income and aggregate productivity.
+Abstract: This paper examines the impact of international students on local labor markets and establishments in the United States.
+Identification rests on a shift-share instrument strategy that exploits supply-driven changes in foreign enrollments in non-US destinations.
+One additional student per thousand residents increases the employment-to-population ratio by 0.19 percentage points and average hourly wages by 0.48 percent.
+Local demand shocks induced by an increase in enrollment also lead to substantial labor reallocations toward potentially more productive establishments, particularly within non-tradable industries.
+These findings highlight important economic benefits from international students through increased local income and aggregate productivity.

 “Parental Risk Preferences, Intra-household Decision Making, and Investments in Children’s Higher Education: Evidence from Indonesia”